-Avoid Procrastination – The Time Is Now!
+Avoid Procrastination – The Time is Now!

 It is so easy for entrepreneurs and business owners to get caught up in the day-to-day demands of building successful work and personal lives.
 All too often we fail to begin the process of preparing to transition away from our business.
 Perhaps being the boss keeps us from clearly recognizing that time does not stop or slow down just for us.
 Before we know it we celebrate birthdays that we previously thought would define us as “old.”
-And there is that eerie sense that the older you get the faster time flies.
+There is that eerie sense that the older you get the faster time flies.
 “Suddenly” it is time for transition.